crystal-lang/rfcs/text/0020-target-annotation.md

 ## Guide-level explanation

-With this feature, CPU features can be scoped to specific function only.
+With this feature, CPU features can be scoped to a specific function.

 For example, a generic baseline implementation as fallback, plus one or more optimized implementations using specialized instructions.
 A runtime check selects the appropriate implementation.